 My Bay Area rent had soared beyond my means just as the seeds of this film were taking root, and I felt propelled to give up my apartment and sell what I owned in order to downsize to fit my Jeep and move forward with my film.

 For years leading up to this time I had been volunteering on local farms and ranches and participating inside the competitive horse world.
-As I fell in love with the people and animals who I worked with in these places, I saw firsthand the predicament of animals who are living as a means to human ends.
-Even in the most caring environments, the ends that I saw unsettled my conscience, surfacing questions about the ways and reasons we appropriate other lives.
+As I fell in love with these activities and places, I also saw firsthand the dilemmas that arise when animals become part of human industries.
+Even in the most caring environments, the conflicts of interests that I saw unsettled my conscience, surfacing questions about the ways and reasons we appropriate other lives.

-As 2015 approached, I had conceived of a documentary project that would explore this relationship, and with stops planted across the U.S, Henry and I set off on a two-year filmmaking adventure.
+By 2015 , I had conceived of a documentary project that would explore this relationship, and with stops planted across the U.S, Henry and I set off on a two-year filmmaking adventure.